ksaj/lispiness/README.md

 # Crappy Resources

 I shouldn't poopoo on other people's efforts without concrete examples.
-One of the worst "tutorials" I have seen yet is at (https://www.tutorialspoint.com/lisp/lisp_program_structure.htm)[Tutorials Point].
+One of the worst "tutorials" I have seen yet is at [Tutorials Point](https://www.tutorialspoint.com/lisp/lisp_program_structure.htm).
 On the linked page, you get an executable example of how to convert Farenheit to Celsius.
 The code given is:

 ```lisp
     (write(+ (* (/ 9 5) 60) 32))